HuazeTang/HuazeTang.github.io/_pages/about.md

 ---

-I am a fourth year Ph.D. student at [Tsinghua Shenzhen International Graduate School (SIGS)](https://www.sigs.tsinghua.edu.cn/en/) of [Tsinghua Unviversity](https://www.tsinghua.edu.cn/en/), advised by [Prof. Wenbo Ding](https://ssr-group.net).
-I originally joined Tsinghua-Berkey Shenzhen Institute (TBSI) as a master’s student and, after three years of research (2021-2024), transitioned to the Ph.D. track.
-I received the B.Eng degree in communication engineering in [Chien-Shiung Wu College](https://wjx.seu.edu.cn/wjxen/main.psp) from [Southeast University](https://www.seu.edu.cn/english/main.htm), Nanjing, China, in 2021.
+I am a fourth year Ph.D. student at [Tsinghua Shenzhen International Graduate School (SIGS)](https://www.sigs.tsinghua.edu.cn/en/) of [Tsinghua Unviversity](https://www.tsinghua.edu.cn/en/), advised by Assoc.
+Prof. [Wenbo Ding](https://ssr-group.net).
+I initially joined Tsinghua-Berkey Shenzhen Institute (TBSI) as a master’s student and transitioned to the Ph.D. track after three years of research (2021-2024).
+Prior to that, I received the B.Eng degree in communication engineering from [Chien-Shiung Wu College](https://wjx.seu.edu.cn/wjxen/main.psp) at [Southeast University](https://www.seu.edu.cn/english/main.htm), Nanjing, China, in 2021.
+I was honored to complete my undergraduate thesis under the supervision of Prof. [Shi Jin](https://scholar.google.com/citations?user=xGkd6qwAAAAJ&hl=en).

-My research interest includes Reinforcement Learning, Multi-Agent System and Large Models.
-My current work focuses on mean field approximation with information geometry for large scale swarm control problems.
-My ultimate goal is to design an algorithm for controlling unlimited swarm size of agents with theoretical guarantee.
+My research interests lie in reinforcement learning, multi-agent systems, and large models.
+Currently, I am working on mean field approximation methods grounded in information geometry, with a focus on scalable control strategies for large-scale swarm systems.
+My long-term goal is to develop algorithms capable of controlling swarms of arbitrary size with strong theoretical guarantees.

-I’m passionate about solving real-world challenges through interdisciplinary research, and my academic journey has been shaped by a desire to push the boundaries of intelligent systems.
-Outside of my core research, I have a growing interest in fostering collaboration across fields to address high-dimensional problems.
+I am passionate about addressing real-world challenges through interdisciplinary research.
+Throughout my academic journey, I have been driven by a desire to advance the frontiers of intelligent systems.
+Beyond my primary research, I am increasingly interested in cross-disciplinary collaboration, particularly in tackling high-dimensional and complex systems.

-Feel free to explore my work, and I look forward to connecting with fellow researchers and collaborators!
+Feel free to explore my work, and I welcome discussions and collaborations with fellow researchers from all fields!

 Contact
 ------